xcube-dev/xcube/docs/source/cli/xcube_verify.rst

         variables, if any;
       * has any data variables and that they are valid, e.g. min.
 3-D, all have same dimensions, have at least dimensions "time", "lat", "lon".
+      * spatial coordinates and their corresponding bounds (if exist) are equidistant and monotonically increasing or decreasing.

       If INPUT is a valid xcube dataset, the tool returns exit code 0.
 Otherwise a violation report is written to stdout and the tool returns exit code 3.

     Options:
       --help  Show this message and exit.